 + Sometimes the things we must do to follow Christ are uncomfortable but if we don't do them the journey won't have a very good ending.

 c.
 We checked over the parachute and reserve then I had to help my instructor put on the parachute pack that would carry us safely to the ground.
+The parachute was quite heavy.
+Not something that you wear around if you don't need to.

 + This is where it really hit me.
 Realizing that I myself put the burden of my sin on Christ.
 He willingly carried that burden so that I would have life.